Connection and Recruitment

 What is the difference between a prep school and an academy?

-Completing a post-grad year can be accomplished at either a prep school or an academy.
+Completing a post-grad year can be accomplished at either a prep school or a basketball academy.
 Some prep schools have existed for over a hundred years and have a fully accredited, academic staff.
 They have state regulations to follow and most have a “principal and a prom.”
 Students stay in dormitories and have a fixed academic schedule.
 These schools have outstanding reputations and long histories of success, both academically and on the basketball court.

 What should basketball players expect during a post-grad year?